geersch/SilverlightAsteroids/README.md

 Silverlight Asteroids
 =====================

-An asteroids game made in Silverlight.
+An asteroids game made using Silverlight 4.

 You can find more information about the code on my blog.